YahooArchive/rtrace/README.md

 Ruby code (with zero dependencies) for debugging native x86/x86_64 bit Linux binaries using the ptrace API.
 ARM support is planned but not yet finished.

 Rtrace ships with Eucalyptus.
 A fully functional scriptable debugger that doubles as a unit test for Rtrace.
 Eucalyptus is scriptable and extendable, its not just a test harness.
 It ships with real world examples that work out of the box.
+It also includes some simple utilities for parsing ELF binaries.

-When I said "no dependencies" I really meant it.
-Not a single third-party gem is required to use rtrace or Eucalyptus out of the box.
+The only dependency Rtrace has is FFI which can be easily installed with Ruby gems.
+FFI is maintained, supported, and incredibly powerful.

 Rtrace contains an optional ELF parser that requires the bindata gem.
 The parser supports 32/64bit ELF objects but it has not been well tested.
 I welcome pull requests that improve its stability.